 Outdoor FTTH / FTTx cable solution

-FTTH Drop Aerial Cable
+Aerial FTTH Drop Cable with Steel Messenger

 • Steel messenger support

-• LSZH outer jacket
+• LSZH-FR, UV-resistant jacket

 • Compact flat profile

-Fiber options 1, 2 and 4 fibers
+Fiber options 1, 2 or 4 fibers

 Messenger wire 1.0 mm steel wire

-FTTH Drop Aerial Cable overview
+Aerial FTTH Drop Cable overview

 Built for last-mile routing